ten-protocol/ten-documentation/docs/write-ten-dapp/network-setup.md

 * Update your Hardhat deployment to support the `--network ten` option.
 * Add data protection logic to your view functions (if applicable).
 * Configure visibility rules for event logs and internal storage.
-* Add the TEN onboarding widget to your JavaScript UI.
 * Add features that make use of secure, verifiable randomness using `block.prevrandao` or precise timestamping

 ## 1. Configuring Hardhat[​](#1-configuring-hardhat "Direct link to 1.
 Configuring Hardhat")